cordeirossauro/JPLUS-STEPEs/README.md

 |  J0515 | J-PLUS |          515.0          |   |   W3   |  WISE  |         11560.8         |
 |  rSDSS | J-PLUS |          625.4          |   |   W4   |  WISE  |         22088.3         |

 As well as the 16 magnitudes, we also calculated all the 120 possible combinations (also called colors) between them, and the 136 resulting features were used as input for the models.
 The initial J-PLUS + WISE sample had 1.340.602 objects with measured magnitude values for all 16 filters.
-After crossing this sample with LAMOST, we obtained 186.232 objects in common between the two, and this was our working sample to tune, train and test the models (the full sample can be found insite the [data](data/) folder).
+After crossing this sample with LAMOST, we obtained 186.232 objects in common between the two, and this was our working sample to tune, train and test the models.

 ## Hyperparameter Optimization
 We chose to base our predictors on the **[Random Forest][3]** machine learning model, and since many of the 136 input features had little to no valuable information to add to the model, a Recursive Feature Elimination (**[RFE][4]**) was performed on our input data to choose only the best features before passing them to the Random Forest.